 The challenging and rigorous curriculum of the Chatham MBA is taught by faculty whose long and varied business experience and strong academic credentials form the cornerstone of the small interactive classes.
-The MBA is designed to provide maximum relevance to the business world of the 21st century: the program focuses on skills identified by current business leaders as vital in an increasingly competitive job market: creative thinking, innovation, effective communication, and leadership, as well as courses in finance, marketing, economics, etc. In each course, students apply management concepts to diagnose and solve practical problems in a supportive and collaborative environment.
+The MBA is designed to provide maximum relevance to the business world of the 21st century: the program focuses on skills identified by current business leaders as vital in an increasingly competitive job market: sustainability, entrepreneurial acumen, project management, supply chain management, effective communication, and leadership, in addition to a rigorous business core.
+In each course, students apply management concepts to diagnose and solve practical problems in a supportive and collaborative environment.